Garfield Barwick: Attorney-General, 1958–1964

-After the 1958 election, Barwick was promoted to cabinet as Attorney-General, replacing the retiring Neil O'Sullivan.
-In that position, he guided through legislation amending the Matrimonial Causes Act and the Crimes Act, and established a model for restrictive trade practices legislation.
+On 10 December 1958, Barwick was appointed to cabinet as attorney-general of Australia, replacing the retiring Neil O'Sullivan.
+He had been a member of parliament for only nine months.

+As attorney-general, Barwick guided through legislation amending the Matrimonial Causes Act and the Crimes Act, and established a model for restrictive trade practices legislation.
 He also gained public notice for his role in the case of an alleged Estonian war criminal, Ervin Viks, who had settled in Australia and was being pursued by the Soviet Union.
 Barwick refused to accept the USSR's extradition request, as there was no extradition treaty between the two countries; Viks had passed immigration screening processes and it was argued any such extradition would undermine Australian sovereignty.
-After the 1961 election, Barwick was additionally made Minister for External Affairs.
-He led the Australian delegation to the General Assembly of the United Nations for its 15th, 17th, and 18th sessions.